Dental Implants Vs. Dental Bridges

 As an example, it will help to thread the floss below the artificial tooth and use a more inclusive toothbrush.
 Alternatively, dental implants replace each tooth individually without compromising other teeth, making it that much easier to complete regular home dental care.
 Go ahead and floss and brush around your dental implant just as you would with your normal teeth.

-Dental bridges1 and dental implants2 do not look the same.
+Dental bridges and dental implants do not look the same.
 Dental implants are vastly superior in terms of aesthetics as it provides a visually striking result.
 The dentist really will make this artificial tooth look similar to the rest of the natural teeth in your mouth.
 In some cases, it is possible to place a dental implant immediately following tooth extraction to maintain the natural bone level and ultimately enhance your smile aesthetics.
 Alternatively, patients who opt for dental bridges will make it perfectly clear they are relying on dental aid.
 If visual appeal is your primary concern, dental implants are clearly the superior option.

 What About Durability?

 Dental implants are remarkably durable, especially when compared to dental bridges.
 This enhanced durability ensures the dental implant will last for decades if not your entire lifetime.
 Dental implants feature a metal cylinder typically comprised of titanium.
 The titanium connects to the jawbone through the process known as osseointegration.
 This metal is strong enough that it can combat decay as well as gum issues.
 Alternatively, the typical lifespan of a dental bridge is about a decade.
 Part of the natural tooth is left below the dental bridge so regular wear and tear can lead to bridge failure as time progresses.
 Unfortunately, the leftover tooth structure will prove vulnerable to decay as well as gum disease.
 There is no such worry with dental implants as the entire tooth is removed.
-AnaBella Family and Cosmetic Dentistry3 has said, "Studies have shown that 95% of implants4 remain intact after ten years, whereas only 89% of bridges are holding in that same amount of time."

 Is It Possible to use Both Dental Implants and Dental Bridges?